mjrlowe/maze_generator/README.md

 ### In the browser and in Deno

-If you are in a module, then add the following to the top of your code:
+If you are inside a Javascript `module`, then add the following to the top of your code:

 ```javascript
 import {Maze} from "https://x.nest.land/maze_generator@0.1.0-alpha.1/mod.js";